93rd Academy Awards: Best Actor announcement ending

 Many viewers and television critics believed Chadwick Boseman's impending win for Best Actor was a reason that producers saved the category as the last to be presented at the ceremony.

 In a break with tradition, the lead acting categories were presented last after the awarding of Best Picture, with Best Actor coming last.
 This led many viewers to believe that the ceremony's producers were anticipating Chadwick Boseman posthumously winning Best Actor, which could have been accompanied by a tribute to the actor; Boseman had been considered a strong frontrunner for the award.
-When presenter Joaquin Phoenix announced that Anthony Hopkins was the winner of the category, Phoenix said that the Academy accepted the award on behalf of the latter, who was not present, and the ceremony came to an abrupt end.
+When presenter Joaquin Phoenix announced that Anthony Hopkins was the winner, Phoenix said that the Academy accepted the award on behalf of Hopkins, who was not present, and the ceremony came to an abrupt end.
 It was later reported that Hopkins, who did not want to travel from his home in Wales, offered to appear via Zoom, but the producers declined his request.

-The day after the ceremony, he released an acceptance speech on Instagram, in which he thanked the Academy, said that he "really did not expect" to win, and paid tribute to Boseman.
-The selection of Hopkins over Boseman was controversial among viewers, though Boseman's brother reported the family did not have any hard feelings toward the Academy.
+The day after the ceremony, Hopkins released an acceptance speech on Instagram, in which he thanked the Academy, said that he "really did not expect" to win, and paid tribute to Boseman.
+The selection of Hopkins over Boseman was controversial, but Boseman's brother reported the family had no hard feelings toward the Academy.

-In a subsequent interview with the Los Angeles Times, Soderbergh said that switching the traditional order of awards was planned before the nominations were announced, claiming "actors' speeches tend to be more dramatic than producers' speeches".
-He said that the possibility of Boseman's widow accepting the award "would have been such a shattering moment" and "there would be nowhere to go after that".
+In an interview, Soderbergh said that switching the traditional order of awards was planned before the nominations were announced, saying, "actors' speeches tend to be more dramatic than producers' speeches".
+He said that Boseman's widow accepting the award "would have been such a shattering moment" and "there would be nowhere to go after that".
 Soderbergh also defended the decision to not allow acceptance speeches via Zoom.